stockmind/dell-xps-9560-ubuntu-respin/README.md

 # Overview

-Collection of scripts and tweaks to adapt Ubuntu 18.04 image to let them run smooth on Dell XPS 15 9570.
+Collection of scripts and tweaks to make Ubuntu 18.04 run smooth on Dell XPS 15 9570.
-This might work on other Dell XPS too.

 All informations, tips and tricks was gathered from: